Plant litter: Detritivores and other decomposers

 Many organisms that live on the forest floor are decomposers, such as fungi.
 Organisms whose diet consists of plant detritus, such as earthworms, are termed detritivores.
 The community of decomposers in the litter layer also includes bacteria, amoeba, nematodes, rotifer, tardigrades, springtails, cryptostigmata, potworms, insect larvae, mollusks, oribatid mites, woodlice, and millipedes.
 Even some species of microcrustaceans, especially copepods (for instance Bryocyclops spp., Graeteriella spp.,Olmeccyclops hondo, Moraria spp.,Bryocamptus spp., Atheyella spp.) live in moist leaf litter habitats and play an important role as predators and decomposers.

 The consumption of the litterfall by decomposers results in the breakdown of simple carbon compounds into carbon dioxide (CO2) and water (H2O), and releases inorganic ions (like nitrogen and phosphorus) into the soil where the surrounding plants can then reabsorb the nutrients that were shed as litterfall.
 In this way, litterfall becomes an important part of the nutrient cycle that sustains forest environments.

 As litter decomposes, nutrients are released into the environment.
 The portion of the litter that is not readily decomposable is known as humus.
 Litter aids in soil moisture retention by cooling the ground surface and holding moisture in decaying organic matter.
 The flora and fauna working to decompose soil litter also aid in soil respiration.
 A litter layer of decomposing biomass provides a continuous energy source for macro- and micro-organisms.

 Larger animals

 Numerous reptiles, amphibians, birds, and even some mammals rely on litter for shelter and forage.
 Amphibians such as salamanders and caecilians inhabit the damp microclimate underneath fallen leaves for part or all of their life cycle.
 This makes them difficult to observe.
 A BBC film crew captured footage of a female caecilian with young for the first time in a documentary that aired in 2008.

 Some species of birds, such as the ovenbird of eastern North America for example, require leaf litter for both foraging and material for nests.
 Sometimes litterfall even provides energy to much larger mammals, such as in boreal forests where lichen litterfall is one of the main constituents of wintering deer and elk diets.
+In the inland rainforests of British Columbia, heavy litterfall of "hair" lichens such as Bryoria and Alectoria plays a similar role for deep-snow mountain caribou.
+Each winter, large amounts of fragmented lichen thalli are shed from the forest canopy and accumulate on the snow surface, where they remain accessible as forage for several months.
+Researchers have described this continual replenishment of edible fragments as the "manna effect", a process that helps sustain caribou during periods when other food sources are buried under deep snow.